cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ![mariadb-error](mariadb-error-kvm.png)

-# Configure your NOW HLA instance Chaos Catalog
+# Configure your NOW instance Chaos Catalog

 ## Login to your NOW Instance